hindu-comm/mail_stream_indology/2016/09/Earliest_attestation/40__Nagaraj_Paturi.md

 > by Karin Preisendanz in *Brill's Encyclopedia of Hinduism*, that
 > considers this topic from several previously unproblematized angles.
 >
-> ​​
+>
 > Karin Preisendanz, “Mahābhūtas”, in:
-> *​​Brill’s Encyclopedia of Hinduism*, Edited by: Knut A. Jacobsen, Helene
+> *Brill’s Encyclopedia of Hinduism*, Edited by: Knut A. Jacobsen, Helene
 > Basu, Angelika Malinar, Vasudha Narayanan.
 Consulted online on 04 September
 > 2016 <http://dx.doi.org/10.1163/2212-5019_beh_COM_2050180>
 > First published online: 2012